Download our FREE smartphone app today!

 Admissions Form Booklet & Family Pack

 The Admissions Form Booklet (downloadable from the bottom of the page) should be completed and returned to the academy following the offer of a place at the academy.
-You will have been sent this in the post and givena specific appointment to come into the Acdemy and verify your identity and that of your son/ward.
+You will have been sent this in the post and given a specific appointment to come into the academy and verify your identity and that of your son/ward.
 The Family Pack can also be downloaded below.

 Parent(s) wishing to appeal against the Academy’s decision should complete an appeal form stating the reason for the appeal based on the published admissions criteria.